nicsteyn2/SMCforRt/README.md

 👍 Produces valid credible intervals
 👍 Can accommodate underreporting, missing/incomplete data, imported cases, uncertain serial intervals, temporally aggregated data, multiple data sources, etc - all at the same time!

-This repository contains all data, scripts, and notebooks required to follow along with the [tutorial](todo.link).
+This repository contains all data, scripts, and notebooks required to follow along with the [primer](https://github.com/nicsteyn2/SMCforRt/blob/main/workingpaper.pdf).

 This tutorial is designed for researchers with a basic understanding of statistical inference.
 We walk through the steps of constructing an SMC model to build a gold-standard $R_t$ estimator, fine-tuned for your purposes, from scratch.
 This balances the convenience of an off-the-shelf method, with the flexibility and deep understanding that comes with constructing a model from first principles.

-We also highlight the accompanying paper, [An introduction to sequential Monte Carlo methods for reproduction number estimation](link.link).
+We also highlight the accompanying paper, [An introduction to sequential Monte Carlo methods for reproduction number estimation](https://nicsteyn2.github.io/SMCforRt/).

 ![Figure showing unknown Rt and reported cases in NZ](assets/root_readme_data.png)